RasaHQ/rasa/docs/contribute.rst

 ==================================

 contributions are very much encouraged!
-Please create an issue before doing any work to avoid disaapointment
+Please create an issue before doing any work to avoid disappointment

 Python Conventions